aksommerville/fullmoon4/README.md

 - - [ ] MapAllUi: Populate tattle.
 - - [ ] Delete maps (and resources in general)
 - - [ ] SpriteUi: Helper to browse for image and tile. (eg ImageAllUi in a modal)
+- - [ ] Helper to analyze map songs, ensure no map could have a different song depending on entry point
 - [ ] Ensure maximum update interval is short enough to avoid physics errors, eg walking thru walls.
 - [ ] Filter resources by qualifier, see src/tool/mkdata/packArchive.js
 - [ ] Detect heavy drops in requestAnimationFrame rate and stop music if too low.
+- [ ] Move Map decoding out of DataService into a class of its own.